Wilmya Zimmermann

 Wilmya Zimmermann (born 30 July 1944) is a German politician who served in the European Parliament from 1994 to 1999.

 Biography

-Wilmya Zimmermann, who was born on 30 July 1944 in Heerlen, Netherlands, attended secondary school and was trained as and later became a Medical Technician Assistant in a Heerlen hospital and the Radboud University Nijmegen.
-In 1970 she moved to Germany to take up an employment at the University of Marburg.
-She was later transferred into the University of Erlangen–Nuremberg.
+Wilmya Zimmermann, who was born on 30 July 1944 in Heerlen, Netherlands, attended secondary school and was trained as and later became a Medical Technician Assistant in a Heerlen hospital and at Radboud University Nijmegen.
+In 1970, she moved to Germany to take up employment at the University of Marburg.
+She was later transferred to the University of Erlangen–Nuremberg.